ivangabriele/dockfish/README.md

 ### `PORT`

+**REQUIRED**

 This is the server exposed port to emit and listen socket events.

-Default to `4000`.

 ## Arguments